7i7o/pweb-dash/README.md

 # PermaWebJS Dash

-Basic Dash trying to leverage the whole capabilities of the PermaWebJS Library
+Basic dashboard trying to leverage the whole capabilities of the PermaWebJS Library